CrossOmics/Lotus/docs/api/preprocessing_compat.rst

 Preprocessing Module (lotus.pp)
 ================================

-The ``lotus.pp`` module provides scanpy-compatible preprocessing functions.
-This module is a complete wrapper around ``scanpy.pp``, providing all scanpy preprocessing functions with identical interfaces.
+The ``lotus.pp`` module provides preprocessing functions for single-cell data analysis.

 Overview
 --------

-``lotus.pp`` serves as a building block API that provides direct access to all scanpy preprocessing functions.
-All functions work exactly the same way as in scanpy, making Lotus fully compatible with scanpy preprocessing workflows.
+``lotus.pp`` serves as a building block API that provides direct access to all preprocessing functions.
 This module is used internally by ``lotus.workflows`` to implement high-level preprocessing functionality, and can also be used directly when you need fine-grained control or want to access advanced features not covered by the workflows module, such as batch correction and doublet detection.

 **Key Features:**

-The module provides complete scanpy.pp compatibility with the same function signatures and behavior.
-It can be used as a drop-in replacement for scanpy.pp, and all scanpy preprocessing functions are available.
+The module provides complete preprocessing functionality with standard function signatures and behavior.
+All preprocessing functions are available.
 For standard preprocessing workflows, we recommend using ``lotus.workflows.preprocess()`` which provides a complete preprocessing pipeline with optimized defaults.
 For advanced features like batch correction and doublet detection, use the building blocks API directly.

 Compatibility
 -------------

-You can use ``lotus.pp`` exactly like ``scanpy.pp``:
+Usage example:

 .. code-block:: python

    import lotus as lt

-   # These work exactly like scanpy.pp
    lt.pp.calculate_qc_metrics(adata)
    lt.pp.filter_cells(adata, min_genes=200)
    lt.pp.normalize_total(adata, target_sum=1e4)